bevesce/fin/README.md

 ![](icon.png)

-Track expenses and transactions in plain text using python 3.
+Track expenses, transactions or other values in plain text using python 3.

 ```
 >>> from fin import Transactions